1992 Northeast Conference men's basketball tournament

 The 1992 Northeast Conference men's basketball tournament was held in March.
 The tournament featured the league's nine teams, seeded based on their conference record.
 Robert Morris won the championship, their fifth, and received the conference's automatic bid to the 1992 NCAA Tournament.

 Format

 The NEC Men's Basketball Tournament consisted of a nine-team playoff format with all games played at the venue of the higher seed.
 The first round was played by the two lowest seeds and the other teams received a bye.

+The winner of this first-round matchup advanced to the quarterfinals to face the top-seeded team in a standard eight-team, single-elimination bracket.